-In this article we will discuss 3 foods that shrink prostate gland.
-The following nutrients and diets are recommended to reduce the size of the prostate.
+In this article, we will discuss 3 foods that shrink prostate gland.
+The following foods, nutrients and diets are recommended to shrink the size of the prostate gland.
 You can always look for food sources or prostate supplements that include them in the list of ingredients.

 There is sufficient evidence to point out Vitamin D deficiency as a risk factor for BPH.
 When active vitamin D binds to its receptor, it stimulates a variety of effects.
 In the prostate, the main effects are anti-proliferative and pro-apoptotic.
 In other words, it favors natural cell death and controls overgrowth.